20 Good movies to Learn Korean

 18. Be With You (지금 만나러 갑니다), 2018

-This romantic film features Son Ye-jin, the “Crash Landing On You” actress, who kept you hooked to the screens with her visuals and fabulous acting.
+This romantic film features Son Ye-jin, the “Crash Landing On You” actress, who kept you hooked on the screen with her visuals and strong acting.

-So Ji-sub, a prominent Korean name in the entertainment industry, has come together to make this beautiful film a reality.
+So Ji-sub, a prominent Korean actor in the entertainment industry, has joined forces to make this beautiful film a reality.

 Soo-ah (Son Ye-jin) promises her husband, Woo-Jin (So Ji-sub), to return to him one year later on the first rainy day before she dies.